LinuxForHealth/FHIR/docs/src/pages/guides/FHIROperationFramework.md

 ![Framework](https://raw.githubusercontent.com/wiki/LinuxForHealth/FHIR/operation/operation-framework.png)

-Upon startup of the LinuxForHealth FHIR Server webapplication, the FHIR Operation Registry uses the Java ServiceLoader framework.
+On startup, the FHIR Operation Registry uses the Java ServiceLoader framework.
 Each Operation is registered with the FHIROperationRegistry using `META-INF/services/com.ibm.fhir.server.operation.spi.FHIROperation` which lists each of the classes that implement the FHIROperation interface

 For each implementation, the framework calls FHIROperation.getDefinition() to get the OperationDefinition and uses that do determine which endpoint to server the operation from (based on the defined operation levels, resource types, and "code").